 It was the time of our Indian summer and the Valley, which for hundreds of miles intersects the southern plains, was at its loveliest.
-The brown hillsides blended with the autumn foliage; in places stubble fields gave a golden gleam to the flats; herds of cattle browsed contentedly on the meadows, and the air was so clear that we could hear from miles away from the slow rumble of wagons carrying grain to swell the store in the Lumsden elevators.
+The brown hillsides blended with the autumn foliage; in places stubble fields gave a golden gleam to the flats; herds of cattle browsed contentedly on the meadows, and the air was so clear that we could hear from miles away the slow rumble of wagons carrying grain to swell the store in the Lumsden elevators.
 The maple groves by the River were gorgeous masses of colour, and nature in its noblest garments seemed to be marching forward to meet impending winter.

 Overhead we could hear the trumpet note of the wild geese, which from their resting place on Last Mountain Lake, made the aerial passage of the Valley night and morning to feed on the stubble fields of the southern plain.
 The vast numbers of these splendid birds were a source of wonder to me.
 It seemed that sometimes there were millions in the air at one time, and the clangour of their strident notes and the rushing sound of their wings made a tumult that could only be likened to the sound of the ocean upon a distant shore.

 Last Mountain Lake, a fine body of water some sixty miles long and more than a mile wide, lay six miles north of the Qu'Appelle.
-There was little settlement along its northern extension and numbers of wild geese nested there.
+There was little settlement along with its northern extension and numbers of wild geese nested there.
 Towards the middle of September, flocks from the breeding grounds of the far north used the Lake as a resting place on their annual migration to winter quarters among the bays and lagoons of the Gulf of Mexico and the Pacific Coast.
 Sometimes these visitors remained at the Lake for a month or more, and during that period their numbers were constantly augmented by new arrivals.
 When the birds that nested locally are also taken into consideration, some idea may be formed of the mighty flocks that gathered there in the late fall each year.